MarekMatyas/tech201_virtualization/README.md

 If App 1 needs a program and that program conflicts with a program that App2 needs.

 ## Setup:
-1. Install Ruby:This program works with the VM creater.
+1. Install Ruby:This program works with the VM creater.: [Install link](https://rubyinstaller.org/downloads/)

 2. We can double check our version of Ruby in GitBash(run as admin) with command ruby --version

-3. Install Virtual Box: This creates VM's
+3. Install Virtual Box: This creates VM's: [Install link]( https://www.virtualbox.org/wiki/Download_Old_Builds_6_1)

 4. Go to "Turn Windows on and off" and make sure that Hyper-V is disabled and Virtual Machine Platform and Windows Hypervisor Platform is enabled.